DarianWells/Configure-Active-Directory/README.md

 Installed Active Directory on DC-1.
 Once installed and a domain name has been created (I named the domain 'mydomain.com'), go to the 'Active Directory Users and Computers' and create two organizational units titles ' _EMPLOYEES' and '_ADMINS'.
 Created a new admin account by adding a new user under the '_ADMINS' folder (I just used my own name).
 Go to the account properties and make the user a member of the 'Domain Admins' security group.
 After that, log out of DC-1 and log back in using the new admin account (for example, the login I created was mydomain.com\d-wells).

-The next step was to connect Client-1 to the domain.
+The next step was to join Client-1 to the domain.
 But before that, because Microsoft Azure VMs were used for this lab, the DNS server for Client-1 had to be changed to DC-1's private IP address.
-Once the DNS settings were changed, I was able to go into
+Once the DNS settings were changed, we are able to go into Client-1 and join it to the domain.
+Log into Client-1 as the admin user that was created on DC-1.
+This confirms that all domain user accounts that are created will now be able to log into Client-1
 </p>
 <br />